17 Subtle Signs of Divorce Most People Don't See Coming

 You never have deep conversations anymore.

-Often, marriage problems begin with a breakdown in communication.
-One or both partners might not feel heard when they speak or might feel misunderstood by the other.
+The common thread here is that marriage problems often begin with a breakdown in communication.
+One or both partners might not feel heard when they speak, or might feel misunderstood by the other.
 Having empty "small talk" without digging into deeper issues or sharing how you really feel is an indicator that your relationship might be beginning to fall apart.

 Of course, everyone needs some time to recharge.
 But if you or your spouse is "recharging" way more than usual these days, it could be a sign there's trouble in paradise.
-"If they chose to be alone mostly when given a choice, then there is a threat present for the relationship," Joshua Klapow, Ph.D., a clinical psychologist, told Bustle.
+"If they chose to be alone mostly when given a choice, then there is a threat present for the relationship," clinical psychologist Joshua Klapow, PhD, told Bustle.

 For example, when your spouse comes home, do they head straight to the bedroom to read by themselves or head to the couch to read with you?
 If you don't have much interest in spending quality time together, you might not be making each other a priority anymore.